Customer Driven Innovation

 Gaps or workarounds could highlight future enhancements (incremental innovations) to your product or service.

 Host a customer seminar or workshop to get your super users (customers) together in a place where you can seek out answers to such questions.
 You want to be able to learn as much as possible about your product or service from the perspective (or eyes) of your customer.

 Ask your customers to demonstrate their use of your product or service and question them about what they think could be improved or done better.

 Some big organizations have product research centers particularly for this purpose where they bring customers in to simply observe how they work with a particular product.
 Microsoft does this in order to make enhancements to their user interfaces.
 They get customers to perform specific tasks and then observe if the task could be completed with little or no guidance just be using what they hope to be an intuitive interface.
 Of course, if the individual cannot perform the task then its back to the drawing board as the interface clearly wasn’t intuitive.

 You can also ask your customers to provide feedback and experiment with any prototypes that you might have in development – this is a great form of customer driven innovation as they can give you immediate feedback to enable you to make important changes before you progress too far down the innovation process.

-Google let their customers experiment and provide immediate feedback of their new products from their Google labs page.
+Google lets its customers experiment and provide immediate feedback on their new products from their Google labs page.